AdaCore/training_material/courses/rust_essentials/010_rust_essentials/10-traits_and_generics.rst

    }

 -----------------------------------------
-Shorthand for trait bounds in functions
+Shorthand for Trait Bounds in Functions
 -----------------------------------------

 .. code:: Rust